TamishaB424/TamishaBoulcher/README.md

-# Awesome To See You, I am Tamisha An IT professional.
+# Awesome To See You!
+I am Tamisha, An IT professional.